-The minimally invasive CryoMaze procedure, available at Froedtert & the Medical College of Wisconsin, offers atrial fibrillation patients the strong possibility of cure without open heart surgery.
-Success rates show that patients undergoing a minimally invasive maze procedure such as cryomaze, convergent maze or the traditional maze procedure (requiring open heart surgery) often achieve complete freedom from atrial fibrillation symptoms (irregular electrical impulses in the heart) without medications.
-Almost all patients are stroke-free following the procedures.
+Minimally invasive maze procedures offer you the strong possibility of an atrial fibrillation (AFib or AF) cure without open-heart surgery.
+Success rates show that patients undergoing a minimally invasive maze procedure such as cryomaze, convergent maze or the traditional maze procedure (requiring open heart surgery) often achieve complete freedom from AFib symptoms (irregular electrical impulses in the heart) without medications.

-Both the CryoMaze procedure and traditional maze surgery are suitable for the sizable group of atrial fibrillation patients who do not respond well to standard therapies.
-The traditional maze procedure requires a major chest incision, the use of a heart-lung bypass machine and longer recuperation times.
-Today, cardiothoracic surgeons at Froedtert & the Medical College of Wisconsin offer appropriate patients the minimally invasive surgery option called CryoMaze.
+Both the minimally invasive maze procedures and traditional maze procedure are suitable if you are part of the sizable group of AFib patients who do not respond well to standard therapies.
+The traditional maze procedure requires a major chest incision, and the use of a heart-lung bypass machine, which results in longer recovery times.

-Atrial fibrillation symptoms stop immediately for the majority of maze and CryoMaze procedure patients and often do not return.
-Additionally, they have the confidence of knowing that their risk of stroke has decreased dramatically.
+AFib symptoms stop immediately for the majority of maze procedure patients and often do not return.
+Additionally, you can have the confidence of knowing that your risk of stroke has decreased dramatically.

 Since the maze procedure requires surgery and isn't done via catheter, the recovery can take a little longer.
-You will typically complete cardiac rehabilitation following the procedure and returned to regular activities on a part-time basis within three weeks.
+You will typically complete cardiac rehabilitation following the procedure and return to regular activities on a part-time basis within three weeks.
 Full-time activities usually resume in about one month.
 Your care team will provide you with post-procedure instructions regarding weight limits for lifting, exercise, medications and follow-up appointments.

 Safe and convenient virtual visits by video let you get the care you need via a mobile device, tablet or computer wherever you are.
 We'll assess your condition and develop a treatment plan right away.
 To schedule a virtual visit, call 414-777-7700.